Written by Pradeep

-- Hormonal changes: Changing levels of hormones like progesterone and estrogen during pregnancy escalate the formation of plaque.
-Plaque contains bacteria that produce sulfur and could at times even cause gingivitis or inflammation of the gums during pregnancy
+Changing levels of hormones like progesterone and estrogen during pregnancy escalate the formation of plaque.
+Plaque contains bacteria that produce sulfur and could at times even cause gingivitis or inflammation of the gums during pregnancy.

-- Dehydration: If you don’t drink enough water, you could be dehydrated.
+If you don’t drink enough water, you could be dehydrated.
 This could affect the saliva levels and leave your mouth dry, a condition known as Xerostomia.
 Unless you consciously make a habit of keeping yourself hydrated, the saliva will not wash away leftover food particles and odor emitting bacteria.
-This in turn could make your breath smell foul
+This in turn could make your breath smell foul.

-- Morning sickness malady: Morning sickness is a common symptom of pregnancy which leads to nausea and vomiting thus causing bad breath.
-Also the foul smell of acids in stomach and foods that are partially digested tend to remain in the mouth contributing to bad breath
+Morning sickness is a common symptom of pregnancy which leads to nausea and vomiting thus causing bad breath.
+Also the foul smell of acids in stomach and foods that are partially digested tend to remain in the mouth contributing to bad breath.

-- Calcium deficiency: Doctors recommend calcium supplements and advise you to eat calcium rich foods as your pregnancy advances to support you and to help your baby develop strong bones and teeth.
+Doctors recommend calcium supplements and advise you to eat calcium rich foods as your pregnancy advances to support you and to help your baby develop strong bones and teeth.
 If your calcium intake is insufficient, your body may use it from your teeth, causing them to deteriorate.
-This naturally affects the breath
+This naturally affects the breath.

-- Food habits and Slow digestion: Eating onion and garlic raw, change in your eating habits, untimely eating, eating sugary snacks, all could in their own way contribute to the bad breath that you might be experiencing.
-Added to this is the slow digestion that builds up gas and causes burping which could also be the culprit
+Eating onion and garlic raw, change in your eating habits, untimely eating, eating sugary snacks, all could in their own way contribute to the bad breath that you might be experiencing.
+Added to this is the slow digestion that builds up gas and causes burping which could also be the culprit.